SergiusTheBest/PECompatCheck/README.md

 5. Parses the output using `awk` to extract DLL names and imported function names
 6. Filters out empty names and outputs the two-column list

+### get-pe-arch.sh

+1. Validates that a file path was provided
+2. Checks if the file exists
+3. Verifies that required tools (`awk` and `readpe`) are installed
+4. Runs `readpe -h coff` to extract COFF header information
+5. Parses the Machine field to get the machine type hex value
+6. Maps known architectures (0x14c → x86, 0x8664 → x64, 0xaa64 → ARM64)
+7. Outputs the architecture name or raw hex value for unknown types

 ### resolve-pe-imports.sh

 1. Validates that exactly 2 parameters are provided (PE binary and baseline directory)